 - Importance of Firewalls and Antivirus

-Passwords are the first line of defense against someone gaining access to your information, making them incredibly important.
+Passwords are the first line of defense against someone gaining access to your information, making them incredibly important in the cyber security world.
 Therefore, it would make sense that you would want to make hard to breach.
-A simple method of doing so would to make your password longer and more complex.
+A simple method of doing so would be to make your password longer and more complex.
 By increasing the characters in a password, you increase the variables a hacker must figure out in order to brute force or guess.
 Adding numbers, symbols, and even capitalized letters, all make it more challenging for your password to be compromised.
 If your information is important to you, make sure your password is as complex as possible in order to remain secure.

 Dual Factor Authentication